$330 | 6 Weeks

 Literary essays are nothing like the essays we were forced to write in school.
 Lyrical, exploratory, wide-ranging, often funny, often devastating, the literary essay uses everything in the writer’s toolbox to create something as beautiful and memorable as the best fiction and poetry.
-In this course, we’ll closely examine the craft of literary essays—what makes the most moving essays work, and how we can incorporate their techniques into our own pieces.
+In this six-week course, we’ll examine the craft of literary essays—what makes the most moving essays work, and how we can incorporate their techniques into our own pieces.

-We’ll explore published examples covering a wide range of subjects and styles, from conventional literary essays to literary journalism to hybrid/experimental forms like lyric essays, flash nonfiction, and essays in verse.
+We’ll explore published examples covering a range of subjects and styles, from conventional literary essays to literary journalism to hybrid/experimental forms like lyric essays, flash nonfiction, and essays in verse.
 Meanwhile, we’ll write and workshop new essays incorporating their techniques and making them our own.

 - Have a strong sense of what you like in a literary essay—what do you want your essays to do?